Jimmy Fallon ‘apologises’ to Tonight Show staff following behavioural allegations

 “You never knew which Jimmy we were going to get and when he was going to throw a hissy fit.
 Look how many showrunners went so quickly.
 We know they didn’t last long.”

-In the last nine years, the show has introduced a new showrunner each year.
+In the past nine years, the show has introduced a new showrunner each year.

 Other revelations in the report included the claim that employees called the guests’ dressing areas “crying rooms”, as it is where they’d go to calm their emotions.